 - Make sure you have a plan, in case something goes wrong.
 For example, when I work from home I am often alone, but I’m on good terms with my neighbours so if something goes wrong, I can call on someone who is only 50m away.

-- If you feel uncomfortable in a public space, it is perfectly OK to get up and move.
+- Get up and move if you feel uncomfortable in a public space, it is perfectly OK!

 - Trust your instincts and don’t do anything that makes you feel uncomfortable.